 In 1974, amoral CIA agent Butler and his inexperienced young colleague locate a Hungarian castle where, according to classified CIA data, a werewolf lives.
 Their mission is to take a sample of its blood and bring it back to the States for research.
 The idea is to eventually create an army of soldiers with werewolf-like abilities and resistance to harm.
 This secret project is dubbed Project: Metalbeast.
 However, the research is slow and they eventually nearly run out of werewolf blood, so Butler, unhinged, injects himself with the little blood that's left and turns into a werewolf.
 He goes on a killing spree inside of the CIA research facility but is shot with silver bullets by his boss, Miller.
 Miller covers everything up and arranges for Butler and his victims' bodies to be cryogenically frozen.
 20 years later, a team of medical scientists led by doctor Anna de Carlo, who's obsessed with finding a way to create artificial skin that could help those in need of skin transplant, is ...

 Did You Know?

 Horror icon Kane Hodder plays the metal beast.
 He is the actor who successfully reprised the role as Jason in several Friday the 13th films and as Victor Crowley in the Hatchet film series.
 See more

 When Dr. De Carlo is arguing with Miller about the safety of using Butler as a test subject he state it's perfectly safe because the body came from the cryonics lab in Langley and germ warfare research is done on Plum Island in New York.
 Such research did take place there in the 50's the scope was limited to weapons targeting animal and livestock and ended in 1969 when Presdent Nixon banned biological weapon research.
 See more

-While your in their try to work on that attitude
+While you're in there, try to work on that attitude.